Globally Harmonized System (GHS)

 Hazard Ratings - Significant Change!!!

 Be aware of the fact that a significant change has occurred with respect to hazard ratings under GHS.
 Numeric hazard ratings in GHS are the OPPOSITE of what they were with the Hazardous Materials Identification System (HMIS) and the National Fire Protection Agency (NFPA).
 Now, the lower the rating, the higher the hazard!
-The numeric hazard ratings for a chemical will be included on the SDS.
+The numeric hazard ratings for a chemical is included on the SDS.
 In most cases, this should be found in the Hazards Identification section (section 2).
 Recent experience however has shown that this may not be the case for every SDS.
 Hazard ratings have also been found in section 15 (Regulatory information) and section 16 (Other information).

 Click here for a visual reference regarding this change.
 It will be very important to pay attention to which numeric system is being used!